 A simple record can also be kept of the first aid treatment that an individual has been given.
 This treatment log does not need to be a complex form, a simple note book can be used where the first aider can record the treatment given to whom and when.

 ChurchSafety also suggests that non-injury incidents are reported, as a record of 'near misses' (or sometimes called 'near hits').
 These are incidents that could have lead to an injury, should the circumstances have been different.
 Information on non-injury incidents is very useful when looking at Risk Assessments and how to improve safety.

-Certain serious injuries to employees (such as where the employee cannot undertake their job for over 7 days), deaths at work, and in situations where a member of the public is taken to hospital, are reportable accidents under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).
+Certain serious injuries to employees (such as where the employee cannot undertake their job for over 7 days, deaths at work, and in some situations where a member of the public is taken to hospital), are reportable accidents under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).